 - Expenses under the Denkmalschutzgesetz (DMSG, Historic Monuments Act): Confirmation in writing that the work contributes to the protection of a historic monument must be obtained from the Austrian Federal Office for the Care of Monuments and evidence of the exact amount of expenses provided. - Expenses under sections 3 5 of the Mietrechtsgesetz (MRG, Tenancy Act) for buildings to which the provisions of the MRG governing the application of basic rental income apply: for example, expenses for improving apartments and raising them to a higher category, for installing passenger lifts and for combining apartments. - Expenses for certain measures to renovate real estate, where a grant under the Wohnhaussanierungsgesetz (WSG, Residential Property Rehabilitation Act), the Startwohnungsgesetz (StWG, First Homes Act) or the provisions of state legislation governing grants for the renovation of residential property has been approved.
 Based on the Wiener Assanierungsverordnung (Vienna Reconstruction Decree), demolition and reconstruction can also be subsumed under this regulation. - Accelerated depreciation over 15 years is extended to expenses for renovation measures that are incurred after 31 December 2023.
 Funding from the federal government must be paid out for this purpose in accordance with section 3 of the Umweltförderungsgesetz (UFG, Austrian Environmental Subsidy Act) or there must be a check for plausibility to attest that the substantive requirements are met for funding to be awarded.
-The Federal Minister of Finance is authorised, in consultation with the Federal Minister of Climate Action, Environment, Energy, Mobility, Innovation and Technology, to define the criteria for this plausibility check in greater detail via a regulation.
+Details of the required criteria have been defined in the Finance Ministry's regulation on the plausibility check.